 About half of all married couples in South Korea continued to work during the COVID-19 outbreak last year.

-In terms of working hours, double-income couples worked an average of 39.8 hours last year, 1.3 hours less than in 2019.
+Double-income couples last year worked an average of 39.8 hours each, 1.3 hours less than in 2019.

-The employment rate for single-person households, however, fell by 1.2 percentage points to just under 60 percent.
+The employment rate for single-person households fell by 1.2 percentage points to just under 60 percent.

 Min Suk-hyen, Arirang News.